vippsas/vipps-developers/developer-resources/README.md

 # Developer resources

 There are many resources available to developers who want to integrate with Vipps.
-For example;
+For example:

 * [API Dashboard](api-dashboard.md)
 * [Demo store](demo-store.md)